Vice presidential debate: Mike Pence, Kamala Harris spar vigorously over COVID-19

-With Trump recovering from the virus in Washington, Harris declared she would not take a vaccine if the Republican president endorsed it without the backing of medical professionals.
+Because of the virus, the candidates were separated by plexiglass barriers in the debate, which was a far more civil affair than last week's presidential faceoff in which President Donald Trump, now back in Washington recovering from COVID-19, constantly interrupted, almost yelling at times.

-Pence, who leads the president's coronavirus task force, acknowledged that "our nation's gone through a very challenging time this year."
+With the virus sweeping through the highest levels of government and Trump just days out of the hospital, Pence acknowledged that "our nation's gone through a very challenging time this year."

-But he added, "I want the American people to know, from the very first day, President Trump has put the health of America first," Pence said, promising millions of doses of a yet-to-be-announced treatment before the end of the year.
+But he added, "I want the American people to know, from the very first day, President Trump has put the health of America first."
+He promised millions of doses of a yet-to-be-announced treatment before the end of the year.

-He also condemned Harris' skepticism of Trump's bragging about vaccines-to-be: "Senator, I ask you: Stop playing politics with peoples' lives."
+Harris assailed Trump's consistent downplaying of the pandemic's threat, insisting she would not take a vaccine if the Republican president endorsed it without the backing of medical professionals.

+"Frankly this administration has forfeited their right to reelection based on this," she charged.

+Less than four weeks before Election Day, Republicans hoped the debate might give the Trump-Pence ticket a final opportunity to help reset a contest that could be slipping away.
+His poll numbers sagging, the president, with Pence at his side, is struggling to stabilize the nation in the midst of multiple crises as more than a dozen senior officials across the White House, the Pentagon and inside his campaign have been infected by the virus he claimed would disappear.

-There were heated exchanges early on, but overall it was a far more respectful affair than the opening presidential debate eight days earlier when Trump was the aggressor, butting in and almost yelling.
-Pence interrupted at times, too, but nothing like Trump had.
+There were heated exchanges over the environment, the Supreme Court and racism, but overall the debate was far more respectful than Trump and Biden's eight days earlier .
+Pence interrupted at times, but nothing like Trump had.

-The candidates debated in an auditorium where any guest who refused to wear a face mask was to be asked to leave, an extraordinary backdrop for the only vice presidential debate of 2020.

 The prime-time meeting in Salt Lake City elevated two candidates with presidential aspirations of their own who may be asked to step into the presidency even before the end of the next term.
 Health questions loom over President Donald Trump, 74, who is recovering from the coronavirus, and 77-year-old Joe Biden, who would be the oldest U.S. president ever.